Frequently Asked Questions

 We require a minimum of $500 (five hundred dollars) be paid on the first visit.
 We will establish scheduled payments for all future visits.
-If you require surgery, our office requires a payment of 50% of the surgeon’s fee up front and we will provide a bill to you for remaining portions.
+If you require surgery, our office requires a payment in full of the surgeon’s fee up front.
 You will need to make separate arrangements with the surgical facility or other physicians not part of Kansas City Bone & Joint Clinic.

 Kansas City Bone & Joint Clinic and all of the providers participate in Medicare part B. Be sure to bring your card with you to set up the proper filing for your services.
 We will also need to you sign an acknowledgement form allowing us to file your claims.